-Language Keepers began in 2006 as an experimental project to document endangered languages addressing a central dilemma in endangered language work: the decline and loss of public group discourse.
+Language Keepers began in 2006 as an experimental project to document endangered languages, addressing a central dilemma in endangered language work: the decline and loss of public group discourse.
 When a language is no longer spoken in groups outside the family or in public, it cannot be passed on or documented effectively.

 The loss of public speaking is a significant symptom of language endangerment.

-In the first three years of documentation with the Passamaquoddy and Maliseet people of Eastern Maine and New Brunswick, Language Keepers filmed 50 hours of natural group conversation with 70 speakers producing 8 DVDs of edited programs subtitled in Passamaquoddy and English.
-The data from these also contributed hundreds of new words to the on-line Passamaquoddy-Maliseet dictionary; stimulated language revival programs for people who understand but cannot speak; and identified new sources of leadership and resiliency in the language-speaking community.
+In our 14 years of documentation with the Passamaquoddy and Maliseet people of Eastern Maine and New Brunswick, Language Keepers filmed more than 100 hours of natural group conversation with 85 speakers.
+Originally producing 8 DVDs of edited programs subtitled in Passamaquoddy and English, we have added two more, and since 2015, we have been posting the documentation to the Passamaquoddy-Maliseet Portal.